mbari-org/vcr4j/vcr4j-sharktopoda-client/README.md

 - `add` - Adds one or more localizations
 - `remove` - Removes one or more localizations.
 The only required field in the localizations for this is `localizationUuid`
 - `set` - Clears the existing set of localizations and adds replaces them with the ones in this message.
 - `clear all` - Clears the existing set of localizations.
+The localizations field is ignored.